 Cataract Surgery and Astigmatism

 There are several ways to correct astigmatism in the setting of cataract surgery.
-Our team of highly skilled eye doctors and surgeons are ready to create a personalized treatment plan for you to restore your vision and your quality of life.
+Our eye surgeons are ready to assist our patients in reduction or elimination of astigmatism.

-There are three common options to reduce or eliminate astigmatism in cataract surgery, leaving a patient with clearer vision without glasses or contact lenses.
-When we correct astigmatism in the setting of cataract surgery, patients are generally ecstatic with the improvement in vision.
+There are currently three good choices to reduce or eliminate astigmatism in cataract surgery, leaving a patient with clearer vision without glasses or contact lenses

 Limbal Relaxing Incisions